5 stocks I want to buy in 2022

 As I approach 15 years as a DIY investor, a hybrid investor no less, we inch closer to some major financial independence dreams.
 I’ll link to that update later on, below.

 Our hybrid investing approach has been both very successful and very simple over these 15 years, an approach I believe many investors can easily replicate for great investing results:

 - Approach #1 – we own a number of Canadian dividend paying stocks for income and growth.
-We own nearly 30 different Canadian stocks within our non-registered account and across our Tax Free Savings Accounts (TFSAs).
+At the time of this post we own nearly 30 different Canadian stocks within our non-registered account and across our Tax Free Savings Accounts (TFSAs).
 We own these stocks because we believe buying and holding our DIY bundle of Canadian dividend-paying stocks will, over time, provide some steady monthly income for future wants and needs in retirement.

-- Approach #2 – we’re owning more units of low-cost Exchange Traded Funds (ETFs) inside our RRSPs over time.
-While dividend paying stocks are great, we believe this is smart because we’re investing abroad beyond Canada’s borders.
+- Approach #2 – we’re owning more units of low-cost Exchange Traded Funds (ETFs) across our accounts.
+While dividend paying stocks are great, we believe this is smart because we’re investing beyond Canada’s borders.
 In doing so, we’ll add growth and diversification to our portfolio.
 While we still own some Canadian stocks and some U.S. stocks inside our RRSPs, we’re owning more ETFs in our portfolio for diversification.

 This way, via approach #2 we can largely set and forget part of our investment approach.